Lowrie hits 3-run homer in 8th, Athletics beat Indians 6-3

 The Indians went ahead 3-2 in the seventh when Myles Straw walked with two outs, then scored on Oscar Mercado’s double to the wall off Diekman.

-Oakland trailed 2-0 heading into the seventh, but chased Indians starter Cal Quantrill with a pair of runs.
+Oakland trailed 2-0 heading into the seventh, but chased Cal Quantrill with a pair of runs.
 Mitch Moreland’s groundout scored Lowrie and Chapman singled home Yan Gomes.

 Cleveland plated a pair in the first off Frankie Montas, one unearned on a Lowrie error that brought Bradley Zimmer around.
 Franmil Reyes scored on Harold Ramírez’s single.